If the wiring in your home is old, we will rewire it so that it is safe and meets the Decent Homes Standard.

 The contractor will call about a week before the work is due to start and explain what you need to do, this may include the following:

-• safely store any electrical items such as televisions as well as ornaments to stop them being damaged accidentally
+- safely store any electrical items such as televisions and ornaments to stop them being damaged accidentally

-• take down lampshades or remove glass shades from chandeliers.
-Chandeliers will be refitted provided they are properly earthed
+- take down lampshades or remove glass shades from chandeliers; chandeliers will be refitted provided they are properly earthed and of a modern design which is compatible with safety standards

-• if you have laminated flooring the contractor will look at alternative cable routes to avoid the need to lift it.
-If this is not possible you will need to lift the flooring; we will discuss this with you before starting work
+- if you have laminated flooring the contractor will look at alternative cable routes to avoid the need to lift it.
+If this is not possible you will need to lift the flooring; we will discuss this with you before starting work.
+The council or the contractor are not liable for any damage to laminate flooring - see details of decoration after rewiring

 Disruption during rewiring